stuaxo/fakesleep/README.rst

 To install, simply call `fakesleep.monkey_patch()`.
 To restore the real versions, call `fakesleep.monkey_restore()`.

+A context manager is available that runs the monkeypatching and restoring for you:

+>>> with fakesleep.fakesleep_context():
+...    sleep(10)
+...    # no time has has actually elapsed.

 :author: Pete Fein <pete@wearpants.org>
 :license: BSD
 :versions: Python 2.7 & 3